Is The PG&E Fire Settlement Taxable?

 Next, we need to determine whether each part is includable or excludable from income.
 You will note that

-the PG&E Fire Settlement taxation proceeds follow the same tax guidelines as your insurance proceeds
+PG&E Fire Settlement taxation proceeds follow the same tax guidelines as your

 payouts.
 The following are common settlement proceeds: